Implementing intelligent records classification

 The successes seen with the Commission’s project RADICAL also demonstrates to other government agencies that AI/Machine learning is a viable, affordable option for automating records management in the public sector.
 This is significant, as historically the high costs of implementing AI-based systems has been beyond the reach of most government agencies.

-RADICAL also aligns with the key outcomes of the Digital Transformation Agency’s (DTA) Digital Records Transformation Initiative, namely to:
+RADICAL also aligns with the key outcomes of the Department of Finance’s Digital Records Transformation Initiative, namely to:

 - make effective use of the smart technology that has emerged, but not yet been incorporated, into records management practices;